ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7289/datasheet.md

 - Dual LoRa Concentrators for up to **16 channels**
 - **Backhaul:** Wi-Fi, LTE, and Ethernet
 - GPS
-- Supports DC 12&nbsp;V or Solar power supply with Electricity monitoring (Solar Kit optional)
+- Supports DC 12 V or Solar power supply with Electricity monitoring (Solar Kit optional)
 - Internal antenna for Wi-Fi, GPS, and LTE, External antenna for LoRa
 - Dying-Gasp (optional)